6* Luxury Alaska Cruise & Majestic Rockies by Rail

 Holiday Ref: 16325

-Experience the untamed wilderness of the Alaskan outback from the spacious all-suite Seven Seas Mariner.
-With only 350 suites, no queues or crowds, you will get a close personal view of the dramatic depth and beauty of Alaska's vast landscapes.
-Journey to the wilderness of Alaska, and you'll make new discoveries and enjoy the all-inclusive Regent Experience featuring FREE Shore Excursions, complimentary beverages including fine wines and premium spirits served throughout the ship, complimentary 24-hour room service and butler service in upper suite categories.
+Experience the untamed wilderness of the Alaskan outback from the spacious all-suite Seven Seas Mariner - an Alaska Cruise like no other.
+With only 350 suites, no queues or crowds, you will get a close personal view of the dramatic depth and beauty of Alaska's vast landscapes when cruising to Alaska.
+Journey to the wilderness of Alaska and you'll make new discoveries and enjoy the all-inclusive Regent Experience featuring FREE Shore Excursions, complimentary beverages including fine wines and premium spirits served throughout the ship, complimentary 24-hour room service and butler service in upper suite categories.

 Combine this with a majestic journey through the Canadian Rockies on board the award winning Rocky Mountaineer train visiting many iconic destinations including Banff, and Lake Louise.
 This is the holiday of a lifetime.